 I got my degree in applied physics and a minor in mathematics.

 Any interests outside of soccer?

-Any thoughts about life after college?
+Any thoughts on life after college?

 The Marin FC alumni community is alive and well.
 Do you keep in touch with many of your former teammates?